rst/UmbrellaToday/README.md

     $ cd [your workspace]
     $ git clone https://github.com/rst/UmbrellaToday.git
     $ cd UmbrellaToday
-    $ sbt update
-    $ sbt package-debug
+    $ sbt android:package-debug

-If that all worked, you should wind up with an apk in `.../UmbrellaToday/target/scala_2.8.1/umbrella-today_2.8.1-0.1.apk`
+If that all worked, you should wind up with an apk in `.../UmbrellaToday/target//umbrella-today-0.1.apk`

 Ownerships
 ----------